The Towers, Manchester: Manchester Ship Canal

 The Towers was once the home of the notable engineer Daniel Adamson - whose idea for the canalisation of the Rivers Irwell and Mersey resulted in the creation of the Manchester Ship Canal project, which made the rivers into Manchester navigable for sea-going ships.

 He invited representatives of several Lancashire towns, local businessmen and politicians, and two civil engineers, Hamilton Fulton and Edward Leader Williams.
 Fulton proposed a tidal canal, with no locks and a deepened channel into Manchester; Williams was in favour of a series of locks.
 Both engineers were invited to submit proposals, and Williams' plans were selected to form the basis of a bill submitted to Parliament in November 1882.
 Due to the intense opposition by Liverpool and the railway companies, the necessary enabling Act of Parliament was not passed until 6 August 1885.
 Certain conditions were attached: £5 million had to be raised, and the ship canal company had to buy both the Bridgewater Canal and the Mersey & Irwell Navigation within two years.

-Shirley Institute
+Shirley Institute and BTTG

-In 1920 it became the base of the Shirley Institute of the British Cotton Industry Research Association as a research centre dedicated to cotton production technologies.
+In 1920 it became the headquarters of the Shirley Institute of the British Cotton Industry Research Association, serving as a research centre dedicated to cotton production technologies.

-A significant contribution to the purchase price of £10,000 was made by William Greenwood, the MP for Stockport, who asked that the building be named after his daughter, Shirley.
+A substantial part of the £10,000 purchase price was contributed by William Greenwood, the MP for Stockport, who asked that the building be named after his daughter, Shirley.

+On 4 March 1974, The Towers, then known as the Shirley Institute, was designated a Grade II* listed building.

+Following later mergers, the institute became part of the British Textile Technology Group (BTTG) in the late 1980s.
+The BTTG relocated from The Towers to premises in Trafford Park in 2004.